-We've just finished winter quarter and students have endured final exams this past week.
-Living in academia can be like living in a wilderness.
+We are in the thick of winter quarter here at Stanford and many students are enduring mid-term exams, looming deadlines, the rapid pace and pulse of this high-octane campus.
+Living and working in academia can be like living in a wilderness.
 It can be exciting, invigorating, misleading, lonely, or even a struggle to survive.
-This current liturgical season of Lent has something to say about living in a wilderness as well.
+We are on the cusp of the current liturgical season known as Lent in the Christian calendar, which has something to say about living in a wilderness as well.

-The spiritual landscape of Lent, the forty-day period that began on Ash Wednesday, March 1 and ends just prior to Holy Week on April 9, is a season of soul-searching, repentance, reflection and taking stock.
-Lent originated in the early days of Christianity as a preparatory time for Easter when the faithful rededicated themselves and by observing Lent, imitate Jesus' withdrawal into the wilderness for forty days.
+The spiritual landscape of Lent, the forty-day period that begins in three days on Ash Wednesday, is a season of soul-searching, spiritual recalibration if you will.
+Some say it is a call to renew a commitment grown dull, perhaps, by a life more marked by routine then reflection.
+By this time, the newness of the new year has surely worn off and most of us are no doubt deeply settled into our routines, maybe even drowning in them.
+This season known as Lent originated in the early days of Christianity as a preparatory time for Easter when the faithful rededicated themselves and by observing Lent, imitate Jesus' withdrawal into the proverbial wilderness for forty days.

-The gospel narratives of the Lenten season do not begin with angels and shepherds, but in the wilderness where Jesus, after his own baptism is sealed by the comforting words of God - You are my beloved Son, with you I am well -pleased.
+With that said, the gospel narratives of this Lenten season do not begin with angels and shepherds, but in the wilderness where Jesus, after his own baptism as in today's gospel, is sealed by the comforting words of God - You are my beloved Son, with you I am well - pleased.
 And is immediately, not eventually, driven out into the wilderness.
 In this case, the Lenten natural landscape is the desert - the Greek word for desert - eremos - means deserted, a place too extreme for human habitation.
-It is here where Jesus, the central character of this fierce, unsettling story that ushered us into Lent 25 days ago found himself utterly alone, susceptible to temptation, extraordinarily vulnerable.
+It is here where Jesus, the central character of this fierce, unsettling story that ushers us into Lent finds himself utterly alone, susceptible to temptation, extraordinarily vulnerable.
+In the Psalm that Richard read we ask to know the ways of God, profess a desire to be led in God's truth and pledge to wait all day long.
+Further along in this Psalm we even admit to troubles of the heart, which we had perhaps hoped to keep hidden.
+To trust in a steadfast love of God is to be reminded that wherever we are, wilderness or otherwise, we have been held, are held and will be held in the strong, mysterious and gentle care of God.
+We have a future with God.
+We step onto a path and make our way on this pilgrimage called Lent.